Jimoulis31/AI-Quiz/README.md

 # AI-Quiz
-This is a quiz made with Python.
-There are rounds in which every round 5 AI Generated yes/no questions are generated and the user answers!
+This is a Python-based quiz game that features multiple rounds.
+In each round, 5 AI-generated yes/no questions are presented for the user to answer!